EnglishChinese (Simplified)Indonesian

 What you need to know

-Acne affects both males and females of all races and ethnicities.
-It is more common in adolescent young adults with the majority (~85%) of 16 to 18 year olds affected.
+It affects both males and females of all races and ethnicities, more commonly in adolescent young adults with the majority (~85%) of 16 to 18 year olds affected.
 However, it can sometimes occur in children and adults of all ages.

 • Familial tendency